ibm-cloud-docs/loadbalancer-service/faqs.md

 * AES128-GCM-SHA256
 * AES128-SHA256

-## What is the maximum number of load balancer service instances I can create within my account?
+## What is the maximum number of load balancer service instances that I can create within my account?
 {: #faqs-max-lb-instances}
 {: faq}